2026 Program

 Scholar Life

-A crucial part of the magic of the New Jersey Scholars Program (NJSP) derives from the fact that the Scholars live together for five weeks in one dormitory with each sex residing on separate floors.
+A crucial part of the magic of the New Jersey Scholars Program (NJSP) derives from the fact that the Scholars are together for five weeks.
 Together they help each other rise to the challenges posed by NJSP.
 The camaraderie that develops is extraordinary.
 With their resident Head of House and Assistant Heads of House,, the Scholars learn to live together, learn together, and laugh together.
 Athletics provide a useful way to rest the brain and are conveniently accessible at The Lawrenceville School’s athletic facilities – where the Scholars can enjoy a variety of athletics.
 Scholars also organize a few off-campus jaunts for a change of pace.
 The program ends with a graduation ceremony to which all parents and families are invited.
 All-in-all, the New Jersey Scholars Program offers an extraordinary experience.

 7:30 a.m. – Breakfast in the Abbott or Tsai Dining Center where students and faculty will frequently share ideas, announcements, and presentations